notaryproject/notary/docs/advanced_usage.md

 Note that new collections created by a Docker 1.11 Engine client will have the server manage the snapshot key by default.
 To reclaim control of the snapshot key on the client, use the `notary key rotate` command without the `-r` flag.

-The targets key must be locally managed - to rotate the targets key, for instance in case of compromise, use the `notary key rotate targets` command without the `-r` flag.
+The root and targets key must be locally managed - to rotate either the root or targets key, for instance in case of compromise, use the `notary key rotate` command without the `-r` flag.
+The timestamp key must be remotely managed - to rotate the timestamp key use the `notary key rotate <GUN> timestamp -r` command.

 ### Use a Yubikey